hero786genai/web3-passport/README.md

 - **Local Storage**: For storing user data.

 ## How to Use
-You can interact with my project directly from here 👇 https://hero786genai.github.io/web3-passport/
+You can interact with my deployed project directly from here 👇 https://hero786genai.github.io/web3-passport/

 The app will open at http://localhost:3000 in your browser.